NiranjanaSathishKumar/HOUSE-PRICE-PREDICTION/README.md

-# 🏠 Indian House Price Prediction – ₹ INR (ML Project)
+# 🏠 House Price Prediction – ₹ INR (ML Project)

-This project predicts Indian house prices using ML based on location, size, number of bedrooms, bathrooms, parking, and furnishing status.
+This project predicts house prices using ML based on location, size, number of bedrooms, bathrooms, parking, and furnishing status.
 The price is shown in INR.

 ## Features
 - 📍 Location: Tier-based